Dick Clark's New Year's Rockin' Eve: 2013–2016: Death of Dick Clark and aftermath

 On April 18, 2012, Dick Clark died after suffering a heart attack following surgery to fix an enlarged prostate.
 Neither ABC or Dick Clark Productions immediately commented on the future of the program.

 In August 2012, ABC confirmed via a press release that New Year's Rockin' Eve would return for its 2012–13 edition.
 The primetime hour of this edition was preceded by a two-hour tribute special, New Year's Rockin' Eve Celebrates Dick Clark.
 Clark's legacy was also recognized by the Times Square Alliance, organizers of the ball drop: a triangular Waterford Crystal panel engraved with Dick Clark's name was presented to his widow Kari Wigton and installed on the ball.

 On October 23, 2013, Dick Clark Productions confirmed the 2013–14 edition of New Year's Rockin' Eve, and announced that Ryan Seacrest had signed a multi-year deal of unspecified length to continue serving as host and executive producer of the special.
 Seacrest stated that he would "forever be both sentimental and grateful" about his involvement in the special, and that he was "excited to work together to create new traditions and fun moments on the show that only live television can deliver."
 Fellow producer Allen Shapiro credited Seacrest's involvement in New Year's Rockin' Eve for its "extended and expanded" success.
 That year, the special was aired in simulcast in Canada for first time by Citytv, replacing its coverage of concert festivities at Toronto's Nathan Phillips Square (the network's local station continued to sponsor the event, however).
 While viewership was down by 5%, New Year's Rockin' Eve was still the highest-rated among the New Year's specials.

-On February 7, 2014, ABC announced that it had renewed both New Year's Rockin' Eve and the American Music Awards through 2023 and 2024, respectively.
+On February 7, 2014, ABC announced that it had renewed New Year's Rockin' Eve through 2024.
 The 2016 edition featured One Direction's final U.S. television appearance before their planned hiatus.
 That year, New Year's Rockin' Eve was once again the highest rated of the New Year's Eve specials across the major networks; for the late-night portion, while overall household viewership was down by 7%, ratings in the 18–49 demographic were up by 3%.